Kerala Guv says 'no' to special assembly session for passing resolution against Central farm laws | Politics

 Kerala Guv says 'no' to special assembly session for passing resolution against Central farm laws

-Kerala Governor Arif Mohammed Khan declined approval for a special assembly session planned on Wednesday to discuss and pass a resolution against the three contentious central farm laws, against which farmers have been protesting near Delhi.
+Kerala Governor Arif Mohammed Khan declined approval for a special assembly session planned on Wednesday by the Left front government to discuss and pass a resolution against the three contentious central farm laws, against which farmers have been protesting near Delhi.
 Khan's decision on Tuesday evoked a sharp response from the government side with Agricultural Minister V S Sunil Kumar calling it 'undemocratic', while opposition Congress leader Ramesh Chennithala said it was unfortunate and against ''democratic values''.

 The state BJP welcomed the governor's action, saying the attempt to pass a resolution against the laws passed by Parliament and given assent by the President was unconstitutional.
 Assembly Speaker P Sreeramakrishnan said the Governor's decision was unprecedented and added the state government can take a decision after considering all legal aspects.